-Broadus is a blue-collar town, with 51.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Broadus is generally considered to be a blue-collar town.
+51.32% of the Broadus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Broadus is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Broadus who work in food service (13.96%), sales jobs (11.70%), and management occupations (4.91%).

 Being a small town, Broadus does not have a public transit system used by locals to get to and from work.